 - By implementing Google Analytics through a plug-in.

-Any combination of 2 implementation methods (like the one below or maybe moving your tracking to GTM without deleting the GA snippet you originally had) will prove deadly for some of your metrics.
+Any combination of the 2 implementation methods (as shown in the image below) will prove fatal for some of your metrics.

-And there’s one more thing to watch out for: Google’s tracking code updates.
+Plus, there’s one other thing you need to watch out for: Google’s own tracking code updates.

-We’ll go through the process of finding each code and how to eliminate one of them a little bit later.
-First, let’s check if your code is indeed duplicated.
+We’ll go through the process of finding each code and how to eliminate one a little bit later.
+For now, let’s make sure your code is indeed duplicated.

-There are at least 3 ways to check for this.
-We’re gonna talk about each of them and their specific use cases.
+There are at least 3 ways you can solve this dilemma.
+We’re going to go through each of them and their specific use cases

-Now, this is a tool of many talents.
-If you don’t have it yet, you can get it here.
+This is a tool of many talents.
+If you’re not using it yet, you can download it here.
 If we had to choose one method to figure out whether or not the code is duplicated, this would be it.
 Why?
-Because it’s fast and it’s accurate.
+Well, it’s fast and it’s accurate.
 What more can you wish for?